mcgnly/DeveloperDocumentation/Support/FAQs.md

 <p>Since our Beta currently only includes very limited functionality, please see <a href="https://forum.relayr.io/t/problem-onboarding-ios/176/2?u=dana_relayr">this forum post</a> for instructions how to use the app in order to onboard.</p>

-<h3> I am using the <em>iOS</em> relayr OnBoarding app but my sensors are not all detected</h3>

-<p>This is also a result of the limitations of Bluetooth LE.
-Try logging out of the application, and then log back in again.
-If this does not resolve the issue, disconnect the WunderBar from the power supply and then plug it back in and start the OnBoarding process again.</p>
 </div></div>

 <h2 class="collapseHeader"> Development Tools </h2>